DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-28-publish-welcome-email-changes.md

 <!-- markdownlint-disable MD001 MD025 -->

-When a user has been onboarded to an organisation in Publish, they receive a welcome email the first time they sign in.
+Once a user has been onboarded to an organisation in Publish, they receive a welcome email the first time they sign in.

-As part of our notification email audit, we noticed that our welcome email has some content that is out of date and a link that doesn’t work.
-It also contains instructions that are too detailed.
-For example, the ‘Add course’ flow is designed to guide the user through the process of adding a course so instructions in an email are not required.
+As part of our notification email audit, we found that our welcome email had some content that was out of date and a link that didn't work.

+It also contained detailed instructions that are unnecessary.
+For example, the ‘Add course’ flow is designed to guide the user through the process of adding a course so instructions in an email for how to add a course is not required.

 ## What we changed